bbc/psammead/scripts/talos/README.md

 Yes.
 When you make a Psammead package change you publish a new version of it.

-When these changes are published, Talos will find where the packages are used across Psammead and will bump them, increasing the version number, then writes a changelog, makes a branch and creates a pull request.
+When these changes are published, Talos will find where the packages are used across Psammead and will bump them, increasing the version number.
+It then writes a changelog, makes a branch and creates a pull request.

 Developers and testers need to review, test and merge the PR.